 PLA begins construction of 400 River's Edge Drive.

 Criterion completes construction of 150 River's Edge Drive.

 Agero signs a full-building lease for 400 River's Edge Drive.

 The EPA's New England Office of Site Remediation and Restoration holds its annual retreat at River's Edge.

 Criterion sells its interest in 150 River's Edge Drive to AIG, its financial partner in 150.

 freerange market and cafe opens at 325 River's Edge Drive.

 Scene filmed at River's Edge for upcoming Apple TV miniseries, "Defending Jacob."
 The show stars Chris Evans (Steve Rogers/Captain America in "Captain America)," Michelle Dockery (Lady Mary Crawley in "Downton Abbey"), and is directed by Morton Tyldum, Oscar-nominated Best Director for "Imitation Game."

-The Porch, a southern fare BBQ restaurant with live entertainment, opens at 175 River's Edge Drive and shortly thereafter is recognized by Boston Magazine as one of Boston's 10 hottest restaurants.
+The Porch, a southern fare BBQ restaurant, opens at 175 River's Edge Drive and shortly thereafter is recognized by Boston Magazine as one of Boston's 10 hottest restaurants.